-“As a writer, you would probably choose Ruth Padel as your ideal reader.
-Her eye misses very little of the nudging and winking that goes on in a poem.
-She seems able to tune into the silent music of text on the page, always alert to the aacoustic play of consonants and vowels.
-She is rigorous and true to her sense of criticism but also a generous reader, prepared to enter the spirit of a poem.” – Simon Armitage“A wonderful, much-needed book on the journey of meaning.
-She makes it fun. allowing us the dramatic experience of the poem meeting our own lives.
-You want to open it each day for another revelation”
+‘As a writer, you would probably choose Ruth Padel as your ideal reader.
+She seems able to tune into the silent music of text on the page.
+She is rigorous and true to her sense of criticism but also a generous reader, prepared to enter the spirit of a poem.’
+Simon Armitage

 Highly accessible, yet acutely penetrating, this is a book that should be placed in the hands of every young person studying literature in the English language, both sixth form and university level, as well as poetry-lovers of every age.
 It is an entire education in itself.

-The overall structurefollows the arc of a journey, not just any journey, but the ultimate: the journey of life, with these sixty poems to accompany us.
+‘A thoughtful Introduction on how to ‘read’ poetry, followed by sixty examples of this process drawn from a wide range of contemporary poems.
+The overall structure follows the arc of a journey, not just any journey, but the ultimate: the journey of life, with these sixty poems to accompany us.
 So the poems move thematically from our first tentative steps – perhaps a dream which nudges a reluctant traveller in the right direction – to that long-awaited rest at the end of our journey, otherwise known as death.

 She admits that personal taste is a factor in this process: ‘There will always be poems you don’t like, however ‘good’ they are as poems.’